International Field School in the Oasis of Kébili | April 12–18, 2025

 The Regional Conference on Agroecology: Science and Policy.
 January 29 – 31, 2025 in Tunisia.

-To register, click here: Regional Conference on Agroecology: Science and Policy.
+The Regional Conference on Agroecology: Science and Politics

 For more information, click here.